 With drapier fabrics like rayon, rayon/linen & crepe, the skirt will flow nicely but the bodice may need some extra stabilization with interfacing and lining the bodice will elevate the look of the bodice and provide structure.
 The straps would also need to be interfaced.

-My choices: light 100% rayon and crepe.
-Both are light and drapey.
-I lined the bodices and interfaced the neckline partially for both the main and lining pieces.
+My choices: light 100% rayon, light poly crepe and linen/cotton blend.
+The first two are light and drapey and the last type is stable and structured.
+I lined the bodices of the dresses and interfaced the neckline partially for both the main and lining pieces.

 The sizing of the Tempo dress is available from XS-5X.
 The upper hip measurement is 59.5″ but if your hip circumference is slightly more, you could still make this dress because the hips have plenty of ease.